maximinrule/humancoin/README.md

 - If your vote agrees with the majority, and you are voted human, then you are deemed human
 - If your vote disagrees with the majority, or you are voted machine, then you are deemed machine

+_How is this video conference test different from CAPTCHA?_
+Not very.
+Primary difference is technical difficulty of passing the test with a machine.
+It is worth exploring replacing the video conference technique with some other test, such as CAPTCHA, or Go, or perhaps some other useful work that only Humans can do.
+Video conferencing was chosen initially as it appears more technically difficult for a machine to fake humanity, and has the ancillary benefit of increasing social bonds via technology (if only emphemerally).

 ##Next Steps
 As is clear, this is a very initial draft, with many questions to be answered.
 The author seeks input from all to:
 - Confirm that another system isn't already attempting this